 Your financial aid disbursements will be scheduled to post to your student account 10 days before the program starts.
 This means you will need to make financial arrangements to secure your travel, books, room and board, and other personal expenses ahead of time.
 Please be sure to sign up for direct deposit on the myIIT portal.
 This is how you will receive your funds for living expenses and program/administrative fees, if applicable.

-Students that plan on attending the JD program plus another IIT program please read this section and contact our office for more information.
+Students that plan on attending the JD program plus another IIT program are strongly encouraged to contact our office regarding their enrollment intentions.

 If you have been accepted to Chicago-Kent College of Law as a visiting student and need financial aid to meet your educational costs, you must arrange to process your financial aid with your home institution.
 Your home institution must forward a consortium agreement form to the Office Financial Aid at Chicago-Kent College of Law, so that we may provide information regarding your dates of attendance, cost of attendance, and enrollment status.